Site logo

 How Often Do Horses Need Their Teeth Floated?
 Key Takeaway

 Horses need their teeth floated regularly.
 Young horses should be checked every 6 months.
-Adult horses need an annual check-up.
-Senior horses might need floating every 6 months or more often.
-Watch for signs like difficulty eating or weight loss to determine if it’s time.
+Adult horses need annual floating.
+Senior horses may require floating every 6 months or more frequently, depending on their dental condition.
+Regular checks ensure your horse stays comfortable and healthy.

 Horse Teeth Anatomy